Mokkapps/ref-vs-reactive-vue-js-live-2023-slides/slides.md

 | 👍 Similar to Vue 2’s data object                                   |                                                                        |

 <!--
-- ref() can be used with any value
+- ref() scores as it can be used with any value
-- ref() values are accessed differently in script and template
+- ref() values are accessed differently in script and template, plus point for reactive()
 - ref() object references can be re-assigned
-- ref() properties need to be accessed with .value in script
 - ref() references can be passed across functions
-- ref() can be destructured if grouped in a plain JS object -reactive() is better for Composition API migration -->
+- ref() can be destructured if grouped in a plain JS object
+- reactive() is better for Composition API migration -->

 ---